The Full Catalog of the Rackets Podcast

 Nathan Smith is a former Army Captain and intelligence officer at the command headquarters in Kuwait.
 Notably, he filed a federal lawsuit in 2016 against the President of the U.S. challenging the legality of the war in Syria and Iraq.
 This was obviously a difficult decision to make, but it was ultimately a principled decision.
 Nathan's story illustrates the stunning lack of checks and balances in our government, along with systemic forces that keep our country in a perpetual state of war, and much more.

 There were too many fascinating details from the trial of the world's most notorious criminal, Joaquin "El Chapo" Guzman, to list.
-However, this episode breaks down many aspects of the Sinaloa cartel's structure, allies, foes, corrupt enablers, etc. There was so much to unravel, but here's a concise, yet jammed-packed wrap up of the most important drug trafficking conviction in American history.
+However, this episode breaks down many aspects of the Sinaloa cartel's structure, allies, foes, corrupt enablers, etc. There was so much to unravel, but here's a concise, yet jam-packed wrap up of the most important drug trafficking conviction in American history.

 Richard Bronson is the CEO of 70 Million Jobs, which is the first for-profit recruitment company for people with criminal records.
 He worked at the infamous brokerage, Stratton Oakmont, which was portrayed in Martin Scorsese's “Wolf of Wall Street.”
 After serving 2 years in prison, Richard has dedicated his life and career to an underserved aspect of criminal justice reform, i.e. helping this massive segment of the population (70 million) gain employment.

 Dame Catherine Healy is the founder of the New Zealand Prostitutes' Collective.
 This year, she was awarded the title of "Dame" by Queen Elizabeth II due to her advocacy efforts on behalf of sex workers and leading the way to the decriminalization of sex work in New Zealand in 2003.
-Her organization has contracted by the New Zealand government to do variety of tasks, such as HIV prevention.
+Her organization was contracted by the New Zealand government to do variety of tasks, such as HIV prevention.
 Dame Catherine Healy offered so much information demonstrating that decriminalization is a better policy for human rights, public health & safety, and much more.

 Dr. Frederic Whitehurst was a former Supervisory Agent at the FBI Crime Lab.
 He exposed several scandals and became the first successful FBI whistleblower.
 That led to him being pushed out of the FBI in 1998.
 Dr. Whitehurst now practices law and currently serves as the Executive Director of the National Whistleblower Center's Forensic Justice Project.
 In this fascinating interview, Dr. Whitehurst goes in detail about his experiences with fraud, waste, abuse, perjury by government agents, faulty forensic science, and more.